 As a leader in the firm’s class action practice, Jim has been an essential part of our team representing employees in large class actions seeking enforcement of employees’ pension entitlements and overtime pay claims – and even whether Major Junior hockey players should be recognized as employees for purposes of minimum pay entitlement.

 Jim is recognized as a leading employment and labour lawyer in the Canadian Legal Lexpert Directory and in Best Lawyers.
 He is a member of the Canadian Association of Labour Lawyers, the Ontario Bar Association (former Chair of the Labour Law sub-section) and The Advocates’ Society.
-He has presented on numerous employment-related panels, and has taught courses in Constitutional Law and Labour at Osgoode Hall Law School.
+He has presented on numerous employment-related panels, and has taught courses in constitutional and labour law at Osgoode Hall Law School.

 In his spare time, Jim is a hockey player, an ex-hockey coach, and an active participant at sporting events.
 He is looking forward to the Toronto Maple Leafs winning the Stanley Cup at some point during his lifetime.